Attempted assassination of Julio Ribeiro: Attack

-On 3 October 1986, 6 Kharkus attacked Ribeiro as he walked in the Punjab Armored Police's headquarters' garden along with wife.
+On 3 October 1986, 6 militant attacked Ribeiro as he walked in the Punjab Armored Police's headquarters' garden along with wife.
 At 6:45 am Dalwinder Singh, Balwinder Singh, Sardul Singh and Ajit Singh armed with Carbines and Dhanna Singh, with a machine gun, drove to the gate of the headquarters in a police jeep, numbering 471 PAT, driven by Vijaypal Singh.
 All were in police uniform.
 One of them exited the jeep and asked an officer for their weapon to inspect it.
 Upon getting it he and 3 other Kharkus scaled a mound and opened fire on Ribeiro who ducked in cover.
 They further shot dead a sentry and injured another one.
 Over 50 rounds were fired.
 While fleeing they killed another officer and wounded one more.
 The Kharkus abandoned the jeep near the headquarters and fled in a truck.
 No officer fired a shot in return or attempted to chase the Kharkus.
 In the attack 2 officers were killed.
 Ribeiro escaped wounded, and his wife was hospitalized.
 4 other officers were wounded.